j44p28nm92-source/ios-audio-gatekeeping-study/listings/listing.md

+#
 # AUv3 (iOS/macOS) Search for ‚AUv3'

+Here is a compilation of a list for available audio apps ( category MUSIC / 6011 ) in the App Store.
+The list should be as complete as possible, but unfortunately, due to Apple’s opaque and artificially limited search APIs, this cannot be 100% guaranteed.

+Special attention is paid to apps and audio units that are particularly affected by several kinds of **GATEKEEPING**.
+The search term combinations used are shown in parentheses.

+#
+# LISTING
 This extract was created with AudioApp Researcher Pro - 2026-07-11 06:16:03 +0000.

 | Icon | App Name | Price | AppStore Link |